Discover more from Barefoot TEFL Teacher

 Reflection: Students should reflect on what they are learning, the problems they are solving, the process of their work, and their collaboration with others.
 This helps to deepen learning and improve future performance.

-Use of Technology: Projects often involve the use of technology, which can help students access information, collaborate more effectively, and present their work in creative ways.
+Use of technology: Projects often involve the use of technology, which can help students access information, collaborate more effectively, and present their work in creative ways.

-Assessment in Project-Based Learning
+Assessment in project-based learning

 Formative Assessments: These are the check-ins during the project where you see how students are doing, give feedback, and help guide their learning.